mvp-2003/YT-video-downloader/README.md

-If you are running from IDEs, then:
+If you are running from IDEs / Power shell / Command Prompt, then:
 - Install the dependencies and packages first mentioned in the ```requirements.txt``` file

 ```